-Julie Tamiko Manning is an award-winning Montreal actor and theatre creator.
-Selected acting credits include: Annie in Jean Dit (Théâtre D’Aujourd’hui), Vic in Vic and Flo Saw A Bear (Talisman), Various in Louis Riel: A Comic-Strip Stage Play (RustWerk Refinery), Elena in Butcher (Centaur), Isabella Bird in Top Girls (Segal), Titania in A Midsummer Nights’ Dream (Repercussion), Clarence in Richard III (Metachroma) and Nancy in Oliver!
+Julie is an award-winning actor and theatre creator based in Tiohtiá:ke /Montréal.
+Selected acting credits include: Annie in Jean Dit (Théâtre D’Aujourd’hui), Sin in Paradise Lost (Centaur), Elena in Butcher (Centaur), Isabella Bird in Top Girls (Segal Centre), Emilia in Othello (Scapegoat Carnivale/Segal), Titania in A Midsummer Nights’ Dream (Repercussion), Clarence in Richard III (Metachroma), Tokyo Rose in Burning Vision (Rumble Theatre) and Nancy in Oliver!
 (National Arts Centre).
-She is currently working with the French company cie IKB creating Identités, a play about the many facets of Québecois identity.